-The Canon EOS 7D and the Leica D-LUX 5 are two digital cameras that were revealed to the public, respectively, in September 2009 and September 2010.
+The Canon EOS 7D and the Leica D-LUX 5 are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and September 2010.
 The 7D is a DSLR, while the D-LUX 5 is a fixed lens compact.
 The cameras are based on an APS-C (7D) and a 1/1.7-inch (D-LUX 5) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 10 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.